BitBrew/event-docs/danlawtcp-events/trip-event-data.md

       - [`TripSpeedMetrics`](trip-event-data.md#trip-speed-metrics)
       - [`TripBatteryMetrics`](trip-event-data.md#trip-battery-metrics)

 ### <a name="acceleration"></a> Acceleration

-An acceleration event is generated if the vehicle's acceleration is greater than or equal to the device's configured `maxAcceleration` value and the vehicle's speed is greater than or equal to the configured `thresholdValue`.
-The acceleration event ends when the vehicle's acceleration falls below the configured `maxAcceleration` value.
+An acceleration event is generated if the vehicle's acceleration is greater than or equal to the device's configured `thresholdValue`.
+The acceleration event ends when the vehicle's acceleration falls below the configured `thresholdValue`.

 #### Attributes